gradle/gradle/design-docs/publication-model.md

 TBD

-## Allow other types of components to be published
+## Allow further types of components to be published

-* Add a DSL for specifying exactly which components should be published.
-By default no components will be published.
-* Maven publish fails when attempting to publish multiple components.
-* No pom published when using 'cpp-lib' plugin, due to no main artifact.
-* Publishing War project -> only runtime configuration should be included.
-* Publishing Ear project -> only runtime configuration should be included.
+* Publishing Ear project -> only runtime dependencies should be included.
-* Publishing C++ Exe project -> only runtime configuration should be included.
+* Publishing C++ Exe project -> only runtime dependencies should be included.
-* Publishing C++ Lib project -> only runtime and headers configurations should be included.
+* Publishing C++ Lib project -> only runtime and headers dependencies should be included.
 Artifacts should not use classifiers, header type should be 'cpp-headers', not 'zip'.
+* Fix No pom published when using 'cpp-lib' plugin, due to no main artifact.

-### Tests
+### Test cases

 * Copy existing Maven publication tests for non-java projects and rework to use `maven-publish` plugin.
-* Lots more TBD

 ## Some fixes

-* Publishing to Ivy uses archivesBaseName for archive names.
+* Publishing to Ivy currently uses archivesBaseName for archive names.
 * Honour changes to the {organisation, module, revision} made by an ivy.xml XML hook
 * Honour changes to the {group, artifact, version} made by a pom.xml XML hook